esp-rs/no_std-training/book/src/03_1_panic.md

 It went from 203904 bytes down to 91056 bytes!

 Please note that this is still huge for what we get.
-There are a lot of options to get the binary smaller which is beyond the scope of this book.
+There are a lot of options to get the binary smaller, which is beyond the scope of this book.

-Before going further remove the line causing the explicit panic.
+Before going further, remove the line causing the explicit panic.

 [panic]: https://doc.rust-lang.org/book/ch09-01-unrecoverable-errors-with-panic.html